moham-p/dev/docs/java/Concurrency - Part 1.md

 When building concurrent applications in Java, managing threads properly is crucial.
 Spawning raw threads (`new Thread(...)`) works for simple cases, but it's inefficient and hard to scale.
 Java’s concurrency package offers a more powerful approach: **thread pools**.

 This post will walk you through the fundamentals of using `ExecutorService` and customizing threads with `ThreadFactory`.
-Then we’ll explore a special thread pool used behind the scenes—`ForkJoinPool.commonPool()`.
+Then we’ll explore `ForkJoinPool.commonPool()` as a special thread pool designed mainly for short, CPU-bound tasks.

 ## Why Use Thread Pools?